hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 baseline.
 The host supplied the expected results and decided whether the candidate passed.

-This shows that a live model can discover and improve a cartridge when the host owns the tests and sends failures back to the builder.
-It is one task, one model, and one bounded experiment.
-It is not a general result about all autonomous agents.
-The evaluator also runs in the same process, so this is not a hostile-code sandbox.
+In this trial, a live model discovered and improved a cartridge while the host owned the tests and sent failures back to the builder.
+The result covers one task, one model, and one bounded experiment.
+Other models and tasks may behave differently.
+The candidate and evaluator share a process, so candidate code can access the evaluator's permissions.

 The [builder demo](/looplet-refund-builder-demo.py) also has a scripted mode.
 It makes the same copy-edit-run-keep loop reproducible without a model or an